-Oral B’s very own brush heads use a dye on the Blue coloured bristles that fades in time.
+Oral-B’s very own brush heads use a dye on the Blue colored bristles that fade in time.
 This acts as an indicator to you that you need to change your brush head.
 So if bristles that were once Blue are now White/Clear, get a new brush head.

 The Pro 5000 offers 5 different cleaning modes, they are: